leo-brewin/adm-bssn-numerical/README.md

 The command `source SETPATHS` will __prepend__ the directories to the appropriate paths.
 This ensures that the newly installed files can be found when the subsequent `make` command is run.
 If you need to recover the original paths, just run `source OLDPATHS`.

-If you prefer to install the hybrid latex files in some other directory then you can run the command
+If you prefer to install the files in some other directory then you can run the command

     $ source SETPATHS /full/path/to/dir/; make install